What to Expect

 - Nutritional Supplementation

-Although Michelle has a special interest in treating pain, fatigue, and chronic disease, she also commonly treats the following conditions in children, teenagers, adults, and seniors:
+In addition to treating pain, fatigue, and chronic disease, we also commonly treat the following conditions in children, teenagers, adults, and seniors:

 - Mental / Emotional: anxiety, depression, stress, insomnia